Theta Nu Xi: History

 Theta Nu Xi was founded during a time when cultural Greek organizations began to proliferate on campuses across the United States.
 Theta Nu Xi was the first multicultural sorority founded in the Southeastern United States.
-The sorority has since grown to more than sixty chapters and colonies in over twenty years of existence.
+The sorority has since grown to more than sixty chapters and kaleidoscopes in over twenty years of existence.

-In the spring of 1996, Melissa Jo Murchison-Blake sought a sisterhood that openly embraced all women and crossed cultural boundaries.
+In the Spring of 1996, Melissa Jo Murchison-Blake sought a sisterhood that openly embraced all women and crossed cultural boundaries.
 As a bi-racial woman, she did not want to choose between historically Caucasian or African-American sororities.
 Murchison-Blake felt that if she did choose one, she would be denying half of her heritage.